Autumn Budget 2024

 Priority tax commitments

-• VAT on private school fees and removing the charitable Business Rates relief for private schools, a measure for which draft legislation has already been published.
+• VAT on private school fees and removing the charitable Business Rates relief for private schools, a measure for which draft legislation and HMRC guidance have already been published

-These measures, alongside a commitment to update on policies at the Budget to help close the tax gap, were estimated in Labour’s manifesto to raise in the region of £8.5bn by 2028/29.
+These measures, alongside a commitment to update on policies at the Budget to help close the tax gap, were estimated in Labour’s manifesto to raise in the region of £8.5 billion by 2028/29.
+The exact amount they will raise will depend on the final policy design and behavioural responses.

 Labour’s pledges not to raise taxes

-While we are not anticipating rate rises in these areas, the possibility of the Government raising some additional revenue from these taxes is not completely ruled out.
+While we do not anticipate rate rises in these areas, the possibility of the Government raising some additional revenue from these taxes is not completely ruled out.
 For example, the wording on the income tax pledge refers to rates only, while income tax thresholds (which it should be noted are devolved in Scotland) also play an important role in determining how much revenue is raised from the tax.
 There is already a plan in place to freeze thresholds until 2028.
-As incomes rise, fiscal drag will mean more people are paying tax or paying tax at a higher rate which will increase tax revenues in itself.
-The wording of the manifesto pledge could also provide the Government with flexibility to change the thresholds further.
-However, having made a wider pledge not to increase tax on “working people” it seems less likely that they would do this at the lower end of the spectrum.
+As incomes rise, fiscal drag will mean more people are paying tax or paying tax at a higher rate which will increase tax revenues.
+The wording of the manifesto pledge could also provide the Government with flexibility to freeze the thresholds for longer, or potentially even change the thresholds further.

 A business tax roadmap

 While in opposition and since coming into power, Labour’s central mission has been to grow the economy and there has been strong recognition from the Government that businesses are a key part in delivering that growth.
-However, the Government has not shied away from the narrative that there are tough fiscal choices to be made, reducing any expectation that there will be room for further business tax incentives to be announced at Budget.
-Instead, the main business tax offer at this Budget is anticipated to be a tax roadmap for businesses which the Government has confirmed will be outlined on 30 October “to offer the certainty that encourages investment and gives business the confidence to grow.”
+However, the Government has not shied away from the narrative that to “fix the foundations” for growth there are tough fiscal choices to be made, reducing any expectation that there will be room for further business tax incentives to be announced at Budget.
+Instead, it is anticipated the main business tax offer at this Budget will be a tax roadmap for businesses, which the Government has confirmed will be outlined on 30 October.

 The unknowns

 Lastly, there are the unknowns.
-While the Government has already identified and announced measures to find £5.5 billion of savings this year and £8.1 billion next year, this only goes some way to filling the £22bn “black hole”.
-The Government has been clear that there will be further “difficult decisions” to be taken at the Budget across spending, welfare and tax.
+While the Government has already identified and announced measures to find £5.5 billion of savings this year and £8.1 billion next year, this only goes some way to filling the £22 billion “black hole”, and more recently it’s understood that Reeves may be looking to fill a much larger funding gap.
+Whatever the final figure which the Government settles on to “fix the foundations” on the 30th, the Government has been clear that there will be further “difficult decisions” to be taken at the Budget across spending, welfare and tax.